TheTexta/obsidian-main/Machine Learning/Model Evaluation.md

 $$

 ## Cross Validation (Development Set)
 This is a small portion of data which is used to evaluate the performance of different orders of polynomial models which can be selected for the algorithm.
 20% of example data is used here to evaluate the resulting model of the training set algo optimise the algorithm for the best polynomial degree for the function required.
+The cross validation set can also be used for choosing the correct neural network architecture.
+You can use it to decide the number of [[Layers|hidden layers]] and the [[Nodes|units]] within those layers.

 ## Test Set
 The same as the training error but tests the algorithm with new unseen data.
 Good for [[overfitting]] identification. ****